Boucher Family Farm

 AGED CHEESES: Tomme Collins & Connor Abbey

 Tomme Collins is named for our friend, Myron Collins, who helps make our cheeses; this alpine-style slicing/grating cheese ages from 6 months to 9 months, becoming harder, sharper, and drier as it gets older.
 Connor Abbey is even drier and harder than our tomme, and has a slight fruity aroma due to being washed in cider beer.
-Both are in limited production and are only available at farmers' market.
+Both are currently on hiatus.

 Additional Information